 The latter put the place on the map, as thousands flocked from the cities to drink from the dozens of mineral springs (you’ll still spot the drinking fountains around town) and relax at the famous European-style spa.
 More recently, the city’s mega-famous horse rack gained pop-culture immortality when Carly Simon sang about it in “You’re So Vain,” which kept visitors coming through the early 20th century.

 Today, downtown Saratoga Springs’ centerpiece is a postcard-perfect main street lined with well-preserved historic buildings and homes, consistently great restaurants, and small shops.
-Caroline Street is home to the densest strip of nightlife options this side of Montreal, perpetually thronged with nature-seekers and racetrack visitors in the summertime before giving way to a more laid-back locals crowd in the fall.
-Most of the relatively non-descript bars make it easy enough to sit down and have a beer, but if you’re having just one, consider the divey Tin & Lint, if only to hear the bartender’s version of the local myth of Don McLean writing “American Pie” in one of the bar’s wooden booths (which is still marked with a plaque).
-Never doubt the undeniable draw of Boomer musical nostalgia.
+Caroline Street is home to the densest strip of nightlife options this side of Montreal, perpetually thronged with nature-seekers and racetrack visitors in the summertime before giving way to a more laid-back local crowd in the fall.

 In the warmer months, park yourself on “Million Dollar Beach” on the south shore of Lake George and take a dip.
 While this public strip of sand can get crowded, it’s also well situated to take in some incredible scenery with a long view that makes the water in front of you seem endless.
 If you want to get out on the water, rent a boat and explore some of the lake’s many bays, or buy your way onto one of the many ships that set sail for sightseeing.
 To get an aerial view, all you need to do is head up one of the lake’s surrounding mountains for a quick hike: Pilot Knob and Prospect Mountain are both popular for being relatively accessible, with sweeping views as a mid-trail reward.

-Once you hop back on I-87 and head north of Lake George, you’ll enter the most remote section of the Adirondacks.
-The area is dotted by small lakes and is densely forested straight through until Canada.
-But don’t miss the turn off the highway for Lake Placid, which is tucked up in the mountains west of the interstate: It’s one of the best places for year-round nature in the state.
+Once you hop back on I-87 and head north, you’ll enter the most remote section of the Adirondacks.
+The area is dotted by small lakes and is densely forested straight through to Canada.
+But don’t miss the turn off the highway for Lake Placid, which is tucked up in the mountains west of the interstate: It’s one of the best places in New York State for year-round nature.

-The funny thing about this incredibly tiny village is that its name often precedes it, and not just because of the ‘90s horror movie in which Betty White befriends a murder gator.
-An ideal mountain lake town, the area has hosted the Winter Olympic Games twice -- first in 1932 and again in 1980.
-If that’s ringing any bells, it’s probably because the town was also the venue for the “Miracle on Ice” victory of the underdog Americans over the Soviet hockey team for the gold medal.
-Today, training facilities throughout the area still host athletes training for the Winter Games, complete with a ski jump, luge track, and a functioning bobsled course that you can ride down if you’re looking to fulfill childhood dreams created by Cool Runnings.
+An ideal mountain lake town, the area has hosted the Winter Olympic Games twice—one time during which it was the venue for the “Miracle on Ice” victory of the underdog Americans over the Soviet hockey team for the gold medal.
+Today, facilities throughout the area still host athletes training for the Winter Games, complete with a ski jump, luge track, and a functioning bobsled course that you can ride down if you’re looking to fulfill childhood dreams created by Cool Runnings.

-But there’s a reason why they double-dipped on Lake Placid to host the biggest event in winter sports: The access to nature here is outstanding.
+Aside from Olympic-level experiences, the access to nature here is outstanding.
 Whiteface Mountain, home to legendary downhill skiing events, is still operational and popular as ever with local skiers and snowboarders.
 All winter long, you can either opt to slap on a pair of skates and head for one of the many arenas or go al fresco with a session on Mirror Lake.
-Nearby Ausable Chasm and High Falls Gorge make for great nature walks, on top of the insane amount of hiking and mountain biking that’s available nearby.
+Nearby Ausable Chasm and High Falls Gorge make for great nature walks on top of the dozens of opportunities for hiking and mountain biking available nearby.
 And did we mention the treetop ziplines?
-Because of course there’s zipline, which is made even better if it’s preceded by a bloody at the popular Breakfast Club.
+Because of course there’s ziplining, which is made even better if it’s preceded by a stop at the popular Breakfast Club.